WOSX: Alumni

 Numerous Denison University graduates have used their WDUB experience as an entry into the field of commercial broadcasting.
 Notable former DJs include actor Steve Carell and former Cleveland Browns CEO Joe Banner.

 Transfer to Ohio State

 On September 1, 2019, the station went silent after the students decided to move solely to an Internet radio format.
 The switch occurred due to changes made by the FCC, with which WDUB was having trouble complying.

-On December 11, 2019, Denison University filed paperwork with the FCC to transfer the signal to The Ohio State University for $5,000, on-air announcements for four years, and paid student internships.
+On December 11, 2019, Denison University filed paperwork with the FCC to transfer the signal to Ohio State University for $5,000, on-air announcements for four years, and paid student internships.
 The sale was consummated on February 24, 2020, at which point the station changed its call sign to WOSX.
 As part of the sale, Denison University retained the WDUB call sign.

-On March 2, 2020, WOSX changed its format to a mix of news, talk, and classical music.
+On March 2, 2020, WOSX relaunched as a hybrid of WOSU's existing public radio formats, simulcasting WOSU-FM in drive time periods with NPR's Morning Edition and All Things Considered while carrying WOSA's classical format at all other times; a four-station regional network operated by WOSU concurrently switched from relaying WOSA to relaying WOSX.